December 22, 2020 |0 min read |Veterinarian Reviewed

 If your cat had to have a more complicated treatment plan, there are a few things to expect.
-If he had to have a catheter, you will likely see some redness and swelling around the area.
-Monitor it to make sure no infections occur.
+If he had to have a urinary catheter, you will likely see some redness and swelling around the area.
+Monitor this area to make sure no infections occur.
 You may also notice that your cat is licking the area as it heals.
 Also, after a catheter is removed, some cats may “dribble” urine.
 This is different than actually urinating, so don’t worry!
 This is normal after a catheter.

 You may also notice that your kitty is nervous to use the litter box.
 This is because they have associated it with the pain and stress they felt when they were facing their earlier condition.
 Encourage your kitty to use the litter box by keeping it extra clean at all times and removing any distractions (other animals, loud noises, etc.).

 After your kitty returns home, you should closely monitor their litter box usage to make sure they are able to go on their own.
 It may take a few hours after you get them home because of the stress, but if you don’t see your kitty pee on their own within 24 hours of coming home, call your vet.
 If you have other cats in the house, you may want to consider locking the kitty with the urinary tract issue in a room by themselves so you can be sure they are going.

 Your vet will likely recommend a re-check in about a week or two after treatment to make sure there are no other symptoms that have surfaced.
 They may recommend doing another urinalysis to compare progress.